Exclusive: Huawei needs 3-5 years to resolve British security fears - letter

 “It is a complicated and involved process, and will take at least three to five years to see tangible results.
 We hope the UK government can understand this.”

+July’s report identified what it called technical problems which limited security researchers’ ability to check internal product codes and concerns about the security of third-party components from a U.S. supplier.

+The next British report is expected to be released in coming weeks.
+People with knowledge of the matter said it will likely further criticize Huawei’s slow response and detail tense relations with British officials.

-Reporting by Jack Stubbs; Editing by Elaine Hardcastle
+Reporting by Jack Stubbs; Editing by Elaine Hardcastle and Alexandra Hudson